 [Editor’s Note: The proposed above e.i.r.p. mask is based on the envelope of the IMT-2020 16x16 element BS antenna gain pattern sidelobes, described in Recommendation ITU-R M.2101.]

-[A2C sub Option 3 + option other bands]
+[A2C sub Option 3 ]

-4 that, in order to protect satellite reception in the frequency bands [24.45-27.5 GHz, 42.5-43.5 GHz, 47.2-50.2 GHz and 50.4-51.41 GHz], administrations shall ensure that [pfd/epfd] resulting from the cumulative interference of all base stations in any satellite coverage area is below the limits given in Annex [TBD];
+4 that, in order to protect satellite reception in the frequency band24.45-27.5 GHz, administrations shall ensure that [pfd/epfd] resulting from the cumulative interference of all base stations in any satellite coverage area is below the limits given in Annex [TBD],

-[J2A]

-5 to encourage administrations implementing or planning to implement IMT in the frequency band 66-71 GHz to:

- make this frequency band available for self-provided systems either integral to or independent from the mobile network;

- use the relevant international technical characteristics, including polite sharing mechanisms;

- take into account that the lower adjacent band, 57-66 GHz, is already used in many countries under similar conditions,

-[Editor’s Note: Method J2A seems to point to a new WRC Resolution.
-Needs aligning]

 invites administrations

 [Option xxx]